-The following table summarizes the aggregate fees (excluding value added taxes) incurred by the Company and its subsidiaries for work performed by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates (collectively, "Deloitte") for the fiscal years ended December 29, 2018 and December 30, 2017, respectively:
+The following table summarizes the aggregate fees (excluding value added taxes) incurred by the Company and its subsidiaries for work performed by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates (collectively, "Deloitte") for the fiscal years ended December 28, 2019 and December 29, 2018, respectively:

-FISCAL YEAR 2018 FISCAL YEAR 2017
+FISCAL YEAR 2019 FISCAL YEAR 2018

-Audit Fees (1) \$4,093,502 \$4,045,570
+Audit Fees (1) \$3,822,747 \$4,093,502

-Audit-Related Fees (2) \$121,770 \$103,250
+Audit-Related Fees (2) \$110,612 \$121,770

-Tax Fees (3) \$282,660 \$278,664
+Tax Fees (3) \$202,847 \$282,660

+Other Fees (4) \$130,000 \$0

-Total Fees \$4,497,932 \$4,427,484
+Total Fees \$4,266,206 \$4,497,932

-- Audit services billed consisted of the audits of the Company's annual consolidated financial statements, audits of internal control over financial reporting, reviews of the Company's quarterly condensed consolidated financial statements and any statutory audits performed. - 2.
-Benefit plan audits and agreed upon procedures. - 3.
-Tax return preparation and consultation the provision of independent audit services.
+- (1) Audit services billed consisted of the audits of the Company's annual consolidated financial statements, audits of internal control over financial reporting, reviews of the Company's quarterly condensed consolidated financial statements and any statutory audits performed. - (2) Benefit plan audits, agreed upon procedures and license compliance examination. - (3) Tax return preparation and consultation. - (4) Consists of all other non-audit related fees, including annual subscription licenses

+In considering the nature of the services provided by Deloitte, the Audit Committee determined that such services are compatible with the provision of independent audit services.
 The Audit Committee discussed these services with Deloitte and Company management to determine that they are permitted under the rules and regulations concerning auditor independence promulgated by the SEC to implement the Sarbanes-Oxley Act, as well as the American Institute of Certified Public Accountants.